 what do we mean by ethical?

 We try and do things ethically – what do we mean by that exactly?
 We’ve broken it down into these areas:Honesty – is the best policy!
 We are open and transparent about our processes, and speak in plain English to avoid blinding people with science.
 Sectors – We love working on projects that make a positive difference, like renewable energy and dementia projects.
 Occasionally we may decide not to work on a project because of its sector or content.
 Contact us for more details.
-Good causes – We support a number of charities and good causes, either financially or helping with their website.
-We were also proud to be a sponsor for the Ethical Brands for Fashion Revolution event.
+Good causes – We support a number of charities and good causes.
+We’re a supporter of the University of Nottingham’s first solar car, and we were also proud to be a sponsor for the Ethical Brands for Fashion Revolution event.
 Paperless – We use email and online tools wherever possible, cutting down on paperwork and travel to meetings.
 We always look out for recycled or FSC-certified paper products, including toilet roll (sorry, too much information!)
 Transport – We’re big fans of Nottingham’s amazing public transport and use it as much as possible, as well as campaigning for better transport links.
 Banking – We use banks which have the best ethical score according to Ethical Consumer – so they’re less likely to make harmful investments and avoid tax.
 Tax – We don’t use any tax avoidance schemes, wanting to pay our fair share, and we like to buy from others who do the same.
 Equal opportunities – We’re against discrimination on the grounds of age, sex, race, disability, pregnancy, marital status, sexual orientation, gender reassignment, or religious background.
 Energy – We’re proudly powered by 100% renewable electricity, and go out of our way to cut down on energy and water use wherever possible.
-Web hosting – Both we and our web host help small businesses in other parts of the world through microfinance.
-Lend with Care is a great initiative to be part of.
+Web hosting – We use UK web hosting powered by renewable energy, which is marked as hosted green by the Green Web Foundation.
 Recycling – Everything we can reuse or recycle we do, and we buy recycled goods wherever possible.
 Supply chain – We try and support small businesses in accordance with our Modern Slavery statement.
 If we need to use a larger supplier, we use easyfundraising.org.uk to send a percentage to good causes.